Soccer-Barca to face Galatasaray, Sevilla play West Ham in Europa League last 16 | Sports-Games

 Soccer-Barca to face Galatasaray, Sevilla play West Ham in Europa League last 16

 Porto and Betis will play their first legs at home on March 9 to avoid a clash with Braga and Sevilla, respectively.
-Full draw: Rangers v Red Star Belgrade Braga v AS Monaco Porto v Olympique Lyonnais Atalanta v Bayer Leverkusen Sevilla v West Ham United Barcelona v Galatasaray RB Leipzig v Spartak Moscow Real Betis v Eintracht Frankfurt
+In the third-tier Conference League, English club Leicester City will face France's Stade Rennais, Olympique de Marseille will play Basel and Vitesse Arnhem will take on AS Roma.

 Barcelona, who hammered Napoli in the knockout stage playoffs, will face a struggling Galatasaray team who are 13th in the Turkish top-flight.
 West Ham have a tough task at hand against Sevilla, who are second in LaLiga and famously dubbed the Europa League specialists.